Oregon Coast History, Seaside Promenade Part II: From Lewis and Clark to Rock 'n Roll

 It was here, as legend has it, Portland's The Kingsmen kept hearing a version of "Louie Louie" on the jukebox, and that inspired them to cover the famed the song - the iconic rock ditty that was the centerpiece to "Animal House" and the first song that actually caused the FBI look into rock lyrics.

-To this day the club is considered somewhat seminal in the early Northwest music scene.
+To this day the club is considered somewhat seminal in the early Northwest music scene, indeed rock 'n roll itself.

 Over the decades, a variety of businesses and hotels came and went along the Promenade, but many of the stately homes stayed.
 In the '80s, the grand Hotel Seaside was razed to make way for the Shilo Inn.
 By then, the hotel and its bar were said to be haunted.
 Many of the employees moved down to the then-new Girtles restaurant and bar on Broadway, and local legends say the ghosts of that place followed the employees there.